Lighthouse Friends Home Page

-Description: Marshall Point Lighthouse is situated on a rocky ledge at the tip of the St. George peninsula where it overlooks both Muscongus and Penobscot Bays.
-The station’s history begins in 1831, when the U.S. government appropriated $4,000 for a lighthouse and four acres of land at the site were purchased from Samuel Marshall for $120.
+Marshall Point Lighthouse is situated on a rocky ledge at the tip of St. George Peninsula, where it overlooks both Muscongus and Penobscot Bays.
+The station’s history begins in 1831, when the U.S. government appropriated $4,000 for the lighthouse.
+Four acres of land on Marshall Point, named for John Marshall, an early settler who had a homestead there, were purchased in June 1831 from Samuel Marshall for $120.

 Marshall Point Lighthouse with original keeper's dwelling

 The first light tower, built of rubblestone in 1832, was conical with a diameter of seventeen feet at its base and a height of twenty feet.
 The tower’s walls were three feet thick at the ground and tapered to two feet at the top where they supported a soapstone deck.
-Inside the lantern room atop the deck, a set of seven lard oil lamps, each with its own 14-inch reflector, produced the light that was directed out to sea.
-A rubblestone dwelling, measuring forty-six by twenty feet, was built for the keeper and his family.
-The two-story structure had three rooms on each of its two floors and a fireplace in each of the downstairs rooms.
-The total cost of the first tower and keeper’s quarters was $2973.17.
+Inside the lantern room atop the deck, a set of seven lard oil lamps, each with its own fourteen-inch reflector, produced the light that was directed out to sea.
+A rubblestone dwelling, measuring forty-six by twenty feet, was built nearby for the keeper and his family.
+This two-story structure had three rooms on each of its floors and a fireplace in each of the downstairs rooms.
+The total cost of the first tower and keeper’s quarters was $2,973.17.
+Daniel Bartlett, the fourth keeper of the lighthouse, gave the following report on its condition in 1842:

-In 1858 a new tower was built at its present site, near the tide line.
-The lower half of the 24-foot, cylindrical tower was built of granite, and the upper half of brick.
+In 1857, work began on the present tower, situated near the tide line.
+The lower half of the twenty-four-foot-tall, cylindrical tower was built of granite, and the upper half of brick.
 The lantern was made of cast iron and housed a fifth-order Fresnel lens showing a fixed white light.
 The cost for the new lighthouse and its modern illuminating apparatus was $5,000.

-Repairs were made to the residence, but on July 19 it was evacuated so the present dwelling could be built.
-The displaced Skinner family moved into a workshop, while their new home was constructed of wood in a Colonial Revival style with a gambrel roof over the next five months.
-A 1,500-gallon, brick cistern was built in the dwelling’s cellar to hold rainwater captured from the roof.
+Repairs were quickly made to the residence, but on July 19 it was vacated so the present dwelling could be built.
+The displaced Skinner family moved into a workshop, while, over the next five months, their new home was constructed of wood in a Colonial Revival style.
+A 1,500-gallon, brick cistern was built in the dwelling’s cellar to hold rainwater captured from the large gambrel roof.
 This served as the station’s water source until a well was later dug in the woods behind the dwelling.

 A bell tower, equipped with a 1,018-pound brass bell, was added to the station in 1898.
 In times of fog, the keeper had to wind up the weight-driven striking mechanism every four hours so it could toll the bell every twenty seconds.
 A telephone line was extended to the station in 1898 to relay weather warnings for display on a signal tower that was installed on the point that year by the Weather Bureau.
-On February 18, 1902, Skinner recorded, “Hurricane signal ordered up last night, but lines were down and did not get message until today.”
-In addition to the lighthouse, bell tower, signal tower, and dwelling, the station was also equipped with a barn, fuel house, and boathouse.
+On February 18, 1902, Keeper Skinner recorded, “Hurricane signal ordered up last night, but lines were down and did not get message until today.”

 In his logs, Skinner noted many strandings of both man and beast in the area of the station.
 On October 28, 1884, he wrote: “A fin-back whale stranded on Mosquito Point last night.
 Sixty-seven feet in length.”
 And on February 10, 1886: “Steamer Cambridge was wrecked on Old Man Ledge at 4:45 AM.
 Passengers and crew all saved & landed on Allen Island where they were taken off by Steamer Dallas this forenoon and taken to Rockland.
 The Cambridge is a total loss, is fast breaking up.”

-A replica of the station’s summer kitchen was rebuilt adjacent to the dwelling in 1995 to commemorate the 100th anniversary of the dwelling and to provide additional floor space for museum exhibits.
-Ownership of the lighthouse, dwelling and grounds was officially given to the Town of St. George in 1998 as part of the Maine Lights Program, spearheaded by the Island Institute.
+A replica of the station’s summer kitchen was rebuilt adjacent to the dwelling in 1995 to commemorate the hundredth anniversary of the dwelling and to provide additional floor space for museum exhibits.
+Ownership of the lighthouse, dwelling, and grounds was officially given to the Town of St. George in 1998 as part of the Maine Lights Program, spearheaded by the Island Institute.

 Millions of Americans have seen Marshall Point Lighthouse, even though they might not know it.
 The lighthouse’s wooden walkway served as the terminating point in Forrest Gump’s cross-country run… “Run, Forrest, Run.”